National reference · CPSC NEISS 2005-2024

 ER visits by product group

 Building Materials & Home Structures is the single highest-volume product group, with about 4.3M estimated ER visits a year.
+Category rows in the danger table can belong to this group; do not add those category totals on top of the group total.

 # Product group ER visits/yr